COREmanager Documentation

 Order of execution and access to data

-If the handler lacks data in the input XML file (for example, the payment.add button is missing), this may be related to the moment when the script is launched.
+If the processing module lacks data in the input XML file (for example, the payment.add button is missing), this may be related to the moment when the script is launched.

-To ensure that the handler receives the complete set of data, including data added by the system later, specify the following in the handler's XML configuration:
+To ensure that the processing module receives the complete set of data, including data added by the system later, specify the following in the processing module's XML configuration:

 <event name="desktop" after="yes" proirity="after" base="project"/>